SeunA88/Analysis-of-AG-Superstore-Sales-Data/README.md

 -	What are the total quantities sold by categories and region?

-This was determined using pivot table, with pivot fields function SUM in the value field and Categories and region in the column and row feld respectively.
+This was determined using the SUM function in the pivot table "Value" field for the total quantity sold, with the categories in the "Column" field and region in the "Row" field.
+A Column chart was used to visualize the insight generated.

 ![](Quantity_sold.png)